miladrahmat/Libft/README.md

 ### Additional functions

+This was part 2 of the project, where I created some functions that are not included in the `libc` library but will be very useful in future 42 projects.

 | Function name    | Description                                    | Return values                                                           |
 |------------------|------------------------------------------------|-------------------------------------------------------------------------|
 |[**ft_substr**](https://github.com/miladrahmat/Libft/blob/master/ft_substr.c)|allocates and returns a substring from the string `s`|returns the substing or **NULL** if the allocation fails|